 Elvis Presley was one of the most significant cultural icons of the 20th century.
-Many people admired him for his voice, his music, his acting ability or his moves.
+Many people admired him for his voice, his music, his acting ability and his moves.
 The King also had an interesting sandwich preference, which was the inspiration for these Elvis cupcakes.

-The sandwich and the Elvis cupcakes
+The Elvis sandwich and the Elvis cupcakes

 - Dad’s banana cupcakes